artemigkh/ELM-Electronic-League-Manager/README.md

 ### Generate Endpoint Documentation
-Download and install [http://apidocjs.com/](apiDoc) Execute this command in the root directory of this project:
+Download and install [http://apidocjs.com/](apiDoc) Execute this command in the Backend directory of this project:
 ```
+cd Backend/
 apidoc
 ```
 Open `doc/index.html` on the browser of your choice